metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
 - `node_affinity_labels` (List of String) Defines a set of nodes the integration pod(s) are eligible to be scheduled on, based on labels on the node.
 - `pod_affinity` (Boolean) Always co-locates multiple replicas of the integration in the same node (default 'false').
-- `pod_affinity_labels` (List of String) Defines a set of pods (namely those matching the label selector, relative to the given namespace) that theintegration pod(s) should be co-located with.
+- `pod_affinity_labels` (List of String) Defines a set of pods (namely those matching the label selector, relative to the given namespace) that the integration pod(s) should be co-located with.
 - `pod_anti_affinity` (Boolean) Never co-locates multiple replicas of the integration in the same node (default 'false').
-- `pod_anti_affinity_labels` (List of String) Defines a set of pods (namely those matching the label selector, relative to the given namespace) that theintegration pod(s) should not be co-located with.
+- `pod_anti_affinity_labels` (List of String) Defines a set of pods (namely those matching the label selector, relative to the given namespace) that the integration pod(s) should not be co-located with.

 <a id="nestedatt--spec--traits--builder"></a>